-The use of batting helmets is encouraged but compulsory for players under 18.
-Mouth guards are also required for all U18 players, playing in the infield.
+The use of batting helmets is encouraged for all and is compulsory for players under 18.
+Mouth guards are also required for all U18 players playing in the infield.
 (Please see BSF U18 guidelines in the captains' pack.)
 Usage is encouraged for all other players.
-Teams must make their equipment available for inspection by the Exec when requested to do so before a game.
-The Exec will only do this to ensure that protective equipment of a suitable standard is being provided for games.
+Teams must make their equipment available for inspection by an

+OSA official when requested to do so before a game.
+This will only be done to ensure that protective equipment of a suitable standard is being provided for games.